Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 The only difference is the dot added to the `-r` flag.
 This adds the current directory to the front of the search path.
-In general, it doesn't hurt to always use the dot with `-r`, but performance may suffer if the current directory contains a lot of subdirectories they will all be searched for EasyBuild recipes.
+In general, it doesn't hurt to always use the dot with `-r`, but performance may suffer if the current directory contains a lot of subdirectories as they will all be searched for EasyBuild recipes.

 The `-r .` or `-r` flags should be omitted if you want full control and install dependency by dependency before installing the